Islamist insurgency in Burkina Faso: Humanitarian situation

 A humanitarian crisis has erupted in the aftermath of the conflict, with thousands of people killed by both sides.
 The UNHCR estimates that six in ten displaced people in the Sahel are from Burkina Faso.

-Government forces have summarily executed countless civilians, disproportionately targeting ethnic Fulani.
+Government forces have summarily executed a very large number of civilians, disproportionately targeting ethnic Fulani.
 In October 2019, 14 men had their turbans ripped off by government forces, then forced into a truck and executed.
 Fulanis have also been subject to violence by pro-government civilians, such as during the 2019 Yirgou massacre, in which hundreds of civilians were murdered by ethnic Mossis.

-In 2020, a mass grave of over 180 civilians was found near Djibo, killed by government forces.
-Summary executions and war crimes by the military have become an ordinary incident in the town.
+In 2020, a mass grave containing the bodies of over 180 civilians was discovered near Djibo, killed by government forces.
+Summary executions and war crimes committed by the military have become a disturbingly routine occurrence in the town.
 In one separate incident, 10 civilians were killed in a market place in Petagoli, three of them Dogon foreigners from Mali.